lsst-dm/dmtn-006/index.rst

 Even after rescaling the variance planes on the input images, the number of detections per square degree are several orders of magnitude greater than expected from Gaussian noise.
-For an image with PSF width :math:`\sigma_g`, the density of detections above a threshold :math:`\nu` is
+For an image with a Gaussian PSF of width :math:`\sigma_g` in pixels (note this is the Gaussian :math:`\sigma`, not the full width at half max), the density of detections above a threshold :math:`\nu` is

 .. math::
   n(> \nu) = \frac{1}{2^{5/2} \pi^{3/2}} \nu e^{-\nu^2/2},